Tuminha/NHANES-Periodontitis-Machine-Learning-Project/ARTICLE_DRAFT.md

 ### 4.1 Principal Findings

-Modern gradient boosting with native NaN handling and calibration achieved AUC 0.7302 for periodontitis prediction—a realistic and reproducible result using 15 low-cost NHANES predictors.
+Our benchmark shows that modern gradient boosting with calibrated probabilities reaches AUC ≈0.72–0.73 on NHANES 2011–2014.
+Dropping dental behavior variables, which likely encode treatment history rather than risk, reduces AUC by ~1% and slightly improves balanced specificity.
+These findings indicate that established risk factors rather than utilization patterns carry the useful signal.

 ### 4.2 Comparison with Previous Literature

-**Why our AUC (0.73) differs from Bashir's (0.95):**
+**Why our AUC (0.72) differs from Bashir's (0.95):**

 1. **Validation method:** We used stratified 5-fold CV; single splits can be optimistic
-2. **Missing data:** Native NaN handling is more conservative than optimistic imputation
+2. **Missing data:** Native NaN handling is more conservative
 3. **Prevalence:** 68% prevalence makes discrimination harder
 4. **Feature correlations:** Most predictors have weak correlations with outcome (r < 0.20)